 -

-The next day, use a knife to remove the cake layers and carefully peel the parchment paper.
-Place the smaller cake disk on top of the larger cake disc and cut to one size.
+The next day, use a knife to remove the cake layers, and carefully peel off the parchment paper.
+Place the smaller cake disk on top of the larger cake disk and cut to a uniform size.
 You will have two cake discs with a diameter of 7 inches (18 cm) and a thickness of 1.2 inches (3 cm).
 Collect the scraps and crush them into crumbs by hand.

 -